NathanACO/metaJAM/README.md

 ## How to launch it:
 sbatch -x Run_pipeline_metage.sh config_pipeline_metage.sh\
 It will creates different folders for the different steps of the pipeline, where the files will be stored:
-- 00_logs -> Containing files with list of processed samples at each step
+- 00_Samples_prefix -> Containing files with list of processed samples at each step
 - 01_fastp
 - 02_sga
 - 03_kraken_gtdb
 - 04_mapping
 - 05_filtering
 - 99_metrics
-- log -> Containing one error and one out folder where the sbatch information are stored
+- log -> Containing one error and one out folder where the sbatch information are stored (no need to precise it in the sbatch)

 > [!TIP]
 > You can run it with the Test samples present in the test folder of this github.